VinZCodz/RAGProject/README.md

 Tech Stack for my experiments with LLM augmentation using RAG, vector embeddings, and vector DB store involves:
 - Agent Framework: **LangChain** for orchestrating the RAG workflow.
 - Vector Embeddings: A **Google embedding model** to convert text into vector representations.
 - Vector Database: **Pinecone** for high-performance storage and retrieval of embeddings.
+Dense with 768 dimensions insights.
 - Generative Model: **Gemini on LangChain** for generating coherent responses.
 - Language: **TypeScript** for a robust and type-safe application.